Marcokorcak/Cross-Site-Request-Forgery-CSRF/README.md

 <img src= "https://user-images.githubusercontent.com/77298953/210189738-6469e115-55b0-44c0-aa90-f31e846fcdca.PNG" width=70% height=70%>

+The image above shows that user id of sammy by looking at header infromation provided by HTTP Header Live
 </br>

 The image above is the GET request that was sent when Alice visited the website.
 That